 Bears are quite intriguing and fun to watch.
 They are notoriously comical and playful.
-But don’t let their fuzzy, cuddly appearance and clown-like behavior make you believe they are all that.
+Especially when camping in bear country, don’t let their cuddly appearance and clown-like behavior make you believe they are all that.

 So, let’s take a look at how you can enjoy camping in bear country but also how to prevent bears from showing up for dinner or drinks at your campsite.

 This post contains affiliate links to help run this site at no extra cost to you so we can keep providing FREE Outdoor, Camping, RVing, Recreational Boating and Travel information, advice and tips.
 Full disclosure here.

 Camping in Bear Country?